nimisha-srinivasa/RuntimeSystems/tuneIn/tuneIn/README.md

 ## The one stop for sharing and listening to audio

 **TuneIn** is a web-app that lets you:
--Record and share audio clips with friends.
+ - Record and share audio clips with friends.
--Comment and like your friends' audio clips on listening to them.
+ - Comment and like your friends' audio clips on listening to them.
--Upload audio clips on Google Drive.
+ - Upload audio clips on Google Drive.
--Sign in using google or facebook account.
+ - Sign in using google or facebook account.
--Lets you share audio clips on your facebook timeline.
+ - Lets you share audio clips on your facebook timeline.

 ## Developers